Close-up of a white and brown cow with curly hair on its head, standing outdoors with a blurred background.

 #FairGoForAnimals is endorsed by

-• Logo with the words "COMPASSION in world farming" and a green circle containing a white outline of a goat.
+• Logo with the words 'COMPASSION in world farming' and a green circle containing a running goat.

-• Logo with a red puma and the words 'Four Paws' around it.
+• Logo featuring a red panther with black eyes, with the words 'Four Paws' in black text around it.

 • Humane World for Animals logo.

-• Logo for World Animal Protection with a circular design, black border, orange triangular and dot accents, and the text 'World Animal Protection' in the center.
+• Logo for World Animal Protection featuring a black and orange circular design with the text 'World Animal Protection' in the center.

-• Logo for Animal KIND with a green dog and cat silhouette inside a circle, surrounded by the text 'Advocating for Animal Rights Since 1979'.
+• A circular logo for Animal Kind with a green dog and a smaller green animal inside, surrounded by text advocating for animal rights since 1979.

-• Logo of The Animal Law Institute featuring a balanced scale with animals and a person, and the institute's name.
+• Logo of The Animal Law Institute featuring scales of justice with animals and a tree inside.

-• Logo of Animal Welfare League Queensland with the text "Creating a brighter future."
+• Logo of the Animal Welfare League Queensland (AWLQ) with the slogan 'Creating a brighter future.'

-• Logo of AALTRA, the Australasian Animal Law Teachers and Researchers' Association Inc., featuring a black silhouette of a reptile on the left and the organization's name in bold text on the right.
+• Logo for AALTRA, the Australasian Animal Law Teachers and Researchers' Association Inc, featuring a black silhouette of a gecko and bold black text.

-• Beagle Freedom Australia logo with black and green text and paw print graphic.
+• Beagle Freedom Australia logo with black and green text and paw print design.

-• A cartoon illustration of a grey dog with black eyes and a black nose, with the text 'BLUE THE GREY' curved around the dog’s head.
+• Illustration of a grey dog with black eyes and a black nose, encircled by the words "Blue the Grey" in black lettering.

-• Logo for Centre for Animals & Social Justice featuring silhouettes of a dog, a cow, and a pig.
+• Logo of the Centre for Animals & Social Justice featuring a stylized cow, pig, and dog.

 • Coalition for the Protection of Greyhounds

-• Logo for Farm Animal Rescue featuring a rooster, pig, goat, and dog with green text 'FAR' and phrase 'creating a world of compassion' around it.
+• Logo for Farm Animal Rescue featuring a rooster, pig, goat, and dog with the text 'creating a world of compassion' and the website farmanimalrescue.org.au

-• Logo of the Global Federation of Animal Sanctuaries with a green globe icon and black text.
+• Logo of the Global Federation of Animal Sanctuaries, featuring a green globe with grid lines and the organization's name in black text.

-• Logo of Lucy's Project, featuring an orange paw print with a white hand inside, and the text "lucy's project" below, with the tagline "Safe Families - Paws and All".
+• Logo for Lucy's Project featuring a brown paw print with a white hand silhouette inside, and text that reads 'lucy's project' and 'Safe Families - Paws and All'.

-• RSPCA Queensland logo with blue text and green paw print.
+• RSPCA Queensland logo with blue text and green paw prints.

-• Stylized red outline of the word "Sentient" on a white background.
+• Outline of the word 'Sentient' in red on a white background.

-• Logo with an orange cow head outline and the text "Stop Live Exports" and the words "Care, Connect, Change" underneath.
+• Logo of a stylized cow head with orange hexagon background, accompanied by text that says "Stop Live Exports" and the words "Care, Connect, Change" underneath.

 • 'Til the Cows Come Home logo.

-• Logo for Veterinarians for Animal Welfare Aotearoa featuring the acronym VAWA in purple with a green silhouette map of New Zealand integrated into the letter 'A', and the full name written below in grey.
+• Logo of Veterinarians for Animal Welfare Aotearoa with purple text 'VAW A' and a green map of New Zealand replacing the letter 'A' in Aotearoa, and the full name beneath.

 Interested in endorsing as an organisation?